Shopping habits have changed in the pandemic. Portland experts say your business has to adapt

 Shopping Habits

-Steve Brown: The number one thing consumers are looking for right now is convenience.
+Steve Brown: The No. 1 thing consumers are looking for right now is convenience.
 They want it to be easy to do business with you.
-If they find that it's taking them too many clicks to go through your website and buy what they want, they'll just get up and move on."
+If they find that it's taking them too many clicks to go through your website and buy what they want, they'll just get up and move on.

 RELATED: Portland experts share perspective on what the office will look like when you go back to work